-We've come to the fifth and final section in Isaiah's presentation of the Suffering Servant in Isaiah 52:13-53:12.
-As we've seen, the nation Israel was supposed to be God's servant in the world.
+We meet the Suffering Servant in Isaiah 53.
+The fact is, the nation Israel was supposed to be God's servant in the world.
 God chose her for that task, but Israel failed.
 Israel did what we all do.
 She went her own way.
 She disobeyed The Master.